Die Hard: Plot

 On Christmas Eve, New York City Police Department (NYPD) Detective John McClane arrives in Los Angeles, hoping to reconcile with his estranged wife, Holly, at a party held by her employer, the Nakatomi Corporation.
 He is driven to Nakatomi Plaza by a limo driver, Argyle, who offers to wait for McClane in the garage.
 While McClane washes himself, the tower is seized by German ex-radical Hans Gruber and his heavily armed team, including Karl and Theo.
 Everyone in the tower is taken hostage except for McClane, who slips away, and Argyle, who remains oblivious to events.

-Gruber is posing as a terrorist to steal the $640 million in untraceable bearer bonds in the building's vault.
-(Note: The $640 million in the vault is equivalent to $ in .)
+Gruber is posing as a terrorist to steal the $640 million (Note: The $640 million in the vault is equivalent to $ in .) in untraceable bearer bonds in the building's vault.
 He kills executive Joseph Takagi after failing to extract the access code from him and tasks Theo with breaking into the vault.
 The terrorists are alerted to McClane's presence, and Karl's brother, Tony, is sent after him.
 McClane kills Tony and takes his weapon and radio, which he uses to contact the skeptical Los Angeles Police Department (LAPD).
 Sergeant Al Powell is sent to investigate.
 Meanwhile, McClane kills more terrorists and recovers their bag of C-4 and detonators.
 Realizing Powell is about to leave, having found nothing amiss, McClane drops a terrorist's corpse onto his car.
 After Powell calls for backup, a SWAT team attempts to storm the building but is counterattacked by the terrorists.
 McClane throws some C-4 down an elevator shaft, causing an explosion that kills some of the terrorists and ends the counterattack.